haim-fisher-s/Bus-Tracker/README.md

 ```
 This command will install all the necessary libraries and dependencies.

-## Contributing
-We welcome contributions to this project!
-Here are the steps to get started:

 1. Fork the repository to your own account.
 2. Clone the repository to your local machine using